TutorialDoctor/Software_Development/1 Learn.md

 Computers, much like humans, can only remember so much at one time.
 Anything stored in the memory of the computer can be accessed quicker than something that isn't.

 Most data/directions go into the **RAM** (Random Access Memory) part of the computer brain.
 Another place information is stored is in the **ROM** (Read-only memory).
-I am no nerosurgeon so I will stop there.
+I am no neurosurgeon so I will stop there.
 All you need to know is that you shouldn't overload the computer with instructions when it can only remember so much.

-I wrote a program that made my computer calculate the ccurrent Year, Month, Day, Hour, Minute, and Second 20,000 times fast.
+I wrote a program that made my computer calculate the current Year, Month, Day, Hour, Minute, and Second 20,000 times fast.
 My computer fan started humming

 ## INTERACTIVITY

-Interativity is a way for **users** like you and me to **interact with** and change the code of a **program** without having to open the code in an IDE and change variables or functions.
+Interactivity is a way for **users** like you and me to **interact with** and change the code of a **program** without having to open the code in an IDE and change variables or functions.

 For example, when you select a number in the timer section of the clock app on your iPhone, you are actually changing the value of a variable in the code.
 Let's say the name of that variable is *timer*.

 When you tap the "Start" button, you are starting a function (remember that functions do something to variables).
 If I had to guess, the start function counts down from the timer number.

-All you had to do was scroll and tap to manipulte the code.
+All you had to do was scroll and tap to manipulate the code.
 You *interacted* with the program.

 ## EVENTS, EVENT LISTENERS, EVENT HANDLERS

 When you **press a key** on your keyboard, that is an event.
-When you **click a button** on your mouse or **swipe or pinch** on your ipad, that is an **event**.
+When you **click a button** on your mouse or **swipe or pinch** on your iPad, that is an **event**.

 The **event listener** is a function that **detects the event**, and the **event handler** is a function that  **links that event** to a function or class in your program.

-Events are what connect our physical actions to the didgital actions of the computer, making it interactive.
+Events are what connect our physical actions to the digital actions of the computer, making it interactive.

 ## COMPILE
 After you write your program you have to translate it back into something the computer actually understands (into machine language).
 This process is called **compiling**.
 A **compiler** is a program that compiles programs.